Solution Summary: Using Safety Nets

 Installing and Removing Nets

 The installation of nets requires careful planning.
-Workers who are involved in installing and removing safety or debris nets must be protected from fall hazards by aerial lifts, personal fall arrest equipment, or a personal restraint system.
+Workers who are involved in installing and removing safety nets must be protected from fall hazards by aerial lifts, personal fall arrest equipment, or a personal restraint system.
 Nets and/or horizontal lifelines can provide many solutions to fall hazards if they are planned, installed, and used.

 Fullen, Mark, CSP and Savage, Kristen - West Virginia University

 Fall protection equipment for residential construction classified by the type of equipment and the phase of construction can be found on this Washington University website. http://www.ot.wustl.edu/fptech/homepage.htm

 Guardian Fall Protection

 To obtain information, visit http://www.guardianfall.com or contact 1-800-466-6385